What's next for the UK as Queen Elizabeth II laid to rest

 Sunday, Sept.
 11

-— The queen's oak coffin will be carried from Balmoral Castle in Scotland by six gamekeepers from her estate and driven to Edinburgh, passing through towns and villages so people can pay their respects along the route.
+— The queen's oak coffin was carried from Balmoral Castle in Scotland by six gamekeepers from her estate and put into a seven-vehicle entourage.
+Then it was driven slowly to Edinburgh, passing through towns and villages in the Scottish countryside.
+People paid their respects along the route, from lining rural roads to coming together in huge crowds in Edinburgh.
 It rests overnight at the Palace of Holyroodhouse in the Scottish capital.

+— Charles was proclaimed king in other parts of the U.K.: Scotland, Wales and Northern Ireland.

-— In London, the king hosts a reception for diplomats from the 14 other Commonwealth countries where he is king.
+— In London, the new king hosted a reception for diplomats from the 14 other Commonwealth countries where he is king.

 Monday, Sept.
 12